Custom Laser Cutting Services in China

 Copper

-Valued for its exceptional electrical and thermal conductivity, making it the top choice for heat sinks and electrical components.
+Copper has great electrical and thermal conductivity, which makes it the best choice for heat sinks and electrical parts.

 - Available Grades: C101 (OFHC), C110 (ETP)